Generalized Euler-Maclaurin formula and Signatures: Introduction

-and other standard properties Projective tensor product is a standard example of an admissible norm.
-We denote by $T((V))$ the space of formal tensor series over $V$ and $T^p(V)$ the truncated tensor algebra up to degree $p$ for any integer $p \geq 0 $.
+for any permutation $\sigma\in S_n$.
+A standard example of an admissible norm is the projective tensor product, see \cite[Theorem 2.9]{Ryan02}.
+We denote by $T((V))$ the space of formal tensor series over $V$ and $T^m(V)$ the truncated tensor algebra up to degree $m$ for any integer $m \geq 0 $.
 The operation $\otimes$ naturally turns $T ((V))$ into an algebra.
 Projections on $V^{\otimes n}$ will be denoted by $\pi_n$ and we will use the notations $T_1 ((V))$ (resp. $ T_1^p (V)$) to denote the subspaces of elements $v\in T ((V)) $ (resp. $v\in T^p (V)$) such that $\pi_0(v)=1$.
 The unity of the tensor product will be denoted by $\mathbf{1}$.
 This algebra equipped with the operation $\otimes$ is a group with inverse operation denoted by $v^{-1}$.